 - the address of the premises

 - the date when the landlord or agent wants possession

 - the grounds (reasons) for termination, if any.

 The landlord or agent must properly send or deliver the notice to you.
-It can be in person, by post, by fax, or by hand to your mailbox or by email if you have said they can use email to give you notices.
+It can be in person, by post, by hand to your mailbox or by email if you have said they can use email to give you notices.

 HOW MUCH NOTICE MUST THE LANDLORD GIVE YOU?

 This depends on the type of rental agreement and the grounds (reasons) for termination – see the table below.

 A fixed-term agreement is for a specified time (e.g. 6 months).
 A periodic agreement is where the fixed term has ended, or no term is specified.